krishna0306/Eaves_dropper_bot_/README.md

 # the OVERALL HAPPINESS AND OUTPCOME OF THIS SOFTWARE

-# "YOU CAN KNWO WHAT WEBSITES YOUR FRIEND ARE SURFING WITH AND UPTO WHAT TIME THEY ARE USING THE SYSTEMS "
+ "YOU CAN KNow WHAT WEBSITES YOUR FRIEND ARE SURFING WITH AND UPTO WHAT TIME THEY ARE USING THE SYSTEMS "

-# ISN;t is TOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOO MUCH FUN AND A WAY HOW A CYBER-SECURITY STUDENT CAN EXPLORE "
+ ISN;t is TOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOO MUCH FUN AND A WAY HOW A CYBER-SECURITY STUDENT CAN EXPLORE "

 # VVIP :